GabrielKiesshau/tiled-to-godot-export/README.md

 The exporter needs to know how to set resource paths correctly for Godot before exporting.
 There are several ways to do this:

 - If your Tiled files exist in your Godot project structure alongside the exported files, the exporter can automatically determine the resource paths.
-There is also the option to use the `projectRoot` custom property if needed.
+There is also the option to use the `project_root` custom property if needed.
-- If your Tiled files exist outside your Godot project structure, you will need to set the `relativePath` custom property so the exporter can determine resource paths.
+- If your Tiled files exist outside your Godot project structure, you will need to set the `relative_path` custom property so the exporter can determine resource paths.

 **_!!!
 Pay attention to the "/" instead of standard windows "\\".
 Single Backslash "\\" is used for escaping special symbols._**

-### Setting relativePath
+### Setting relative_path

-The custom property `relativePath : string` contains the relative path to the exported files from the Godot project root.
+The custom property `relative_path : string` contains the relative path to the exported files from the Godot project root.
-The value of `relativePath` is transformed to a resource path which Godot uses.
+The value of `relative_path` is transformed to a resource path which Godot uses.

 * When placed on a Tiled TileMap (.tmx) object, it will define where the Tileset objects (.tres) are located in the exported TileMap (.tscn).
 * When placed on a Tiled TileSet (.tsx) object, it will define where the Image is located in the exported TileMap (.tres).

 Example:
-If the location of an exported tileset is: `C:/project/maps/level1/tileset.tres` Then the `relativePath` custom property would be: `/maps/level1`
+If the location of an exported tileset is: `C:/project/maps/level1/tileset.tres` Then the `relative_path` custom property would be: `/maps/level1`

-### Setting projectRoot `res://`
+### Setting project_root `res://`

 The exporter needs to know where `res://` is so when you export to a subfolder in your Godot project all the relative paths for the resources `(res://)` are set correctly and relative to the project root. `res://` is equivalent to the location of `project.godot` in your Godot project.

 **By default, the exporter expects the Tiled files to be saved in a subfolder of your Godot project next to the exported files and will determine the project root automatically.
-Setting `projectRoot` is no longer required in this scenario.**
+Setting `project_root` is no longer required in this scenario.**

-If needed, you can override this path with a custom property `projectRoot : string` that is either relative to the file you are exporting (starting with a `.`) or an absolute path.
+If needed, you can override this path with a custom property `project_root : string` that is either relative to the file you are exporting (starting with a `.`) or an absolute path.
-Either way, the value of `projectRoot` is transformed to the `res://` resource path which Godot uses and should be equivalent to the location of `project.godot`.
+Either way, the value of `project_root` is transformed to the `res://` resource path which Godot uses and should be equivalent to the location of `project.godot`.

 * When placed on a Tiled TileMap (.tmx) object it will be used as the root to determine the relative resource path to the Tileset objects (.tres) used in the exported TileMap (.tscn).
 * When placed on a Tiled TileSet (.tsx) object it will be used as the root to determine the relative resource path to the Image used in the exported TileMap (.tres).

 Example:
-If the location of an exported tileset is: `C:/project/maps/level1/tileset.tres` Then the `projectRoot` custom property would be: `C:/project`
+If the location of an exported tileset is: `C:/project/maps/level1/tileset.tres` Then the `project_root` custom property would be: `C:/project`

 ### Exporting to Godot